sankalp1999/DSA_problems/README.md

 - Focus on thinking for more time.
 Try to code after you are clear with the algorithm/logic.
 Try getting ACs in min. attempts during practice
   Debug it if you think it's correct or if it is passing some later test cases.
 Don't change approach abruptly.
-- Think of some simple logic initially and not apply any algo design technique directly.
+- Think of some simple logic i.e from scratch initially and not apply any algo design technique directly.
+When you think from scratch, your previous experience might also help in solving.
+Later, you can apply other logic and patterns after sometime if implementation does not work.
+Basically, narrowing down after sometime.
 - Don't assume difficulty of question initially.
 If scores are there, then thats good to estimate.
 - Deep breaths or small breaks (1 - 2 minutes) can help.